Attorney General William Barr resigns - KION546

 Attorney General William Barr resigns

-(CNN) -- Attorney General William Barr resigned on Monday, ending a tenure in which the President Donald Trump loyalist carried the administration's "law and order" message but ultimately dealt the most credible blow to Trump's unfounded claims that the 2020 election was littered with fraud.
+Attorney General William Barr on Monday said he would resign next week, ending a tenure in which the President Donald Trump loyalist carried the administration’s “law and order” message but ultimately dealt the most credible blow to Trump’s unfounded claims that the 2020 election was littered with fraud.

+His departure was announced by the President on Twitter moments after counting in the Electoral College put President-elect Joe Biden over the 270 votes needed to formally secure the presidency.

+Despite escalating tensions between Trump and Barr that had burst recently into public view, the President framed Barr’s departure as amicable.

 “Just had a very nice meeting with Attorney General Bill Barr at the White House.
 Our relationship has been a very good one, he has done an outstanding job!
 As per letter, Bill will be leaving just before Christmas to spend the holidays with his family,” Trump tweeted, announcing the news.

-Note: This story has been updated with additional reporting on Monday.